UnderscoreResearch/UnderscoreBackup/README.md

 * **limits** - Global throughput limits.
 * **manifest** - Backup manifest options.
 * **properties** - Custom additional properties.
 * **missingRetention** - If specified used for retention of files not covered by any set.
+See the set retention documentation for more information.
 * **additionalSources** - A map of backup destinations for manifest of secondary backup sources.

 ## Backup set definitions